Israel vows to work with US on any new Iran deal | DW | 11.04.2021

 Iran's underground Natanz nuclear facility lost power on Sunday, just hours after the country announced new advanced centrifuges capable of enriching uranium faster.
 Civilian nuclear program spokesman Behrouz Kamalvandi told Iranian state television there was no harm done at the facility.

-Several media reports hinted that a cyberattack by Israel was behind the blackout.
+Several media reports hinted that the blackout had been caused by an Israeli cyberattack.

 Initially, Iranian authorities declined to comment on the causes of the incident.
 Later on Sunday, however, they described the incident as an act of "anti-nuclear terrorism."